 Source category permits* are standardized permits that cover a specific air pollutant source type.
 This standardized permit document is subject to public review at the time of initial issuance and renewal, but each facility applying for coverage under the permit is not subject to a separate public review process.

 Currently, the District has issued source category permits for the following types of sources.
 Please follow the relevant link to apply for the permit.

-- Temporary Portable Crusher/Screen Equipment (Valid through September 30, 2019)
+- Temporary Portable Crusher/Screen/Conveyor Equipment (Valid through July 10, 2024)